otormaigh/trvl-android/NOTES.md

 ## Booking
 Add a Moshi converter to read 'flight' id from API response object and set this field to the saved Flight object if present.

+## FlightSearchActivity
+Merge this and Home into one.
+When user enters 2 airports and presses search, add airport names to Toolbar (DUB -> JFK) then inflate layout to allow them to refine the search (AirportConfirmActivity).
+Once this is filled out and users presses search again, minimise all the collected data into a single view at the top of the screen.
+Populate list below this with search results.